-The Global Center for Pathogen Research & Human Health, headquartered in Cleveland and spanning Cleveland Clinic’s international footprint, will bring together a research team to broaden understanding of viral pathogens and the human immune response toward preparing and protecting against future public health threats.
+The Global Center for Pathogen & Human Health Research, headquartered in Cleveland and spanning Cleveland Clinic's international footprint, will bring together a research team to broaden understanding of viral pathogens and the human immune response toward preparing and protecting against future public health threats.

 While the ongoing COVID-19 pandemic exposed how unprepared the world was for a proactive pandemic response and highlighted the need to study pathogens in new ways, this new center puts Ohio at the epicenter of the world for research and innovation into pathogens and viruses that emerge as a result of globalization in the modern world.